-Owner’s equity, often just called equity, represents the value of the assets that the owner can lay claim to.
+Owners equity, often just called equity, represents the value of the assets that the owner can lay claim to.

 In other words:

-It is the value of the assets that the owner really owns.
+The value of the assets that the owner really owns.

-Thus the accounting equation indicates how much of the assets of a business belong to, or are owned, by whom.
+The accounting equation indicates how much of the assets of a business belong to, or are owned, by whom.

 Hope this puts the record straight about owners equity and the accounting equation once and for all. :-)

 Before you start, I would recommend to time yourself to make sure that you not only get the questions right but are completing them at the right speed.